Atkinson-Lab/Tractor-tutorial/Rfmix.md

-That's the end of this step.
-We will demonstrate how to iteratively improve phasing and local ancestry inference in the [next post](Recover.md)
+Now you have your local ancestry calls and are ready for Tractor!
+We will demonstrate how you can optionally improve phasing by iterating between phasing and local ancestry inference in the [next post](Recover.md), or if your goal is just variant-level tests (e.g. GWAS), you may skip to Step 2.

 &nbsp;